mpinb/in_silico_framework_hot_zone/docs/file_formats.rst

 .mod
 ****
-NEURON :cite:`hines2001neuron` file format for neuron mechanisms.
-Documentation can be found `here <https://neuron.yale.edu/neuron/docs/using-nmodl-files>`_.
+NEURON :cite:`hines2001neuron` file format for neuron mechanisms. refer to the `NEURON NMOL documentation <https://neuron.yale.edu/neuron/docs/using-nmodl-files>`_ for more info.
 Used to define channel and synapse dynamics in NEURON simulations.
 See the folder `mechanisms` in the project source.